 3. How HTTPS helps SEO

-If the security reasons for HTTPS are not enticing enough to switch over to HTTPS, let’s talk about the SEO advantages.
+If the security reasons for HTTPS are not enticing enough to switch over, let’s talk about the SEO advantages.

 Google Chrome is one of the most popular browsers, and if the site does not have HTTPS, it labels it as ‘not secure’.
 Consider this is a red flag especially if you’re involved in e-commerce.

-Google also gives preference to sites that use HTTPS.
+Google also gives preference to sites that use it.
 So, if you’re using a secured site, and your competitors are not, you’re sure to get a competitive edge in Google ranking.

 You can’t leverage the power of AMP (Accelerated Mobile Pages) without switching to HTTPS.
 Google launched AMP to upload content into mobile sites at a much faster rate.
 AMP content has a prominent presence in Google’s SERPs.

-With Google prioritizing mobile-first sites and more searches coming from mobile, it’s important to switch to HTTPS to create a mobile-friendly site.
+With Google prioritizing mobile-first sites and more searches coming from mobile, it’s important to switch to create a mobile-friendly site.